-A computer with internet access is required.
+- A computer with internet access is required.
 The computer must be able to run current programs and platforms such as Windows 10 and the internet connection must be reliable and robust.
-The course has online requirements.
-The computer must have a camera and microphone for online conferencing.
-Computers are available for student use in the Learning Lab TC 112 & Media Center MPC 155.
+The course has an online component and will move to a fully online format if necessary.
+The computer must have a camera and microphone for online conferencing. - Computers are available for student use in the : - Learning Lab TC 112 - Media Center MPC 155